codingchili/programmer-roadmap/README.md

 The current issues and projects focus on a selected key areas in which to improve.

-## a list of topics to focus on in the next 12 months :rabbit2:
+## a list of topics to focus on :rabbit2:
 - frameworks & libraries
   - vertx
   - polymer/web components